Tecla/FarmProjection/README.md

 There are numerous areas missing from the projections at this point; this is, for a first pass, quite dairy-centric (and a raw-milk dairy at that).
 Various things not taken into account yet:

-* Third-party products in the farm store (planned)
 * Kill, butchery, and meat shop costs and income (planned)
 * Culinary water / well cost (planned)
 * Irrigation water cost (planned)